apache/camel/examples/camel-example-spark-rest-tomcat/README.txt

 To run the example deploy it in Apache Tomcat by copying the .war to the deploy folder of Apache Tomcat.

+You can also try the example from maven using mvn jetty:run

 And then hit this url from a web browser which has further instructions (use correct version number) http://localhost:8080/camel-example-spark-rest-tomcat-{version}